All Episodes

 They had two guns, a rope, and a tape recorder.

-Plus, a new approach to stop stress That won't stress you out.
+Plus, a new approach to stop stress that won't stress you out.

 That's coming up tomorrow.

-But what about King and Coho and even canned salmon?
+Now, we just talked about farm versus wild, but what about King and Coho and even canned salmon?

 What should you be buying?